librato/api-docs/source/includes/_sources.md

 }
 ```

-Updates or creates the source identified by `:name`.
-If the source already exists, it performs an update of the source's properties.
+Creates or updates the source identified by `:name`.
+If the source name does not exist, the source will be created with the associated properties.
+If the source already exists, properties will be updated.

-If the source name does not exist, then the source will be created with the associated properties.
-Typically sources are created the first time a measurement with that name set as the source value is sent to the [collated POST route](#submit-metrics).
+Typically sources are created the first time a measurement for a given source is sent to the [collated POST route](#submit-metrics).

 ### Headers